suparpat/learny/README.md

 # learny
-A place where people come to share their knowledge
+A place where people come to share knowledge

 Made with Express.js, Angular.js and PostgreSQL